slowernews/wisdom-tldr/README.md

 ===
 ###On luck

-When you’re not winning, life will seem hideously unfair to you.<br>
+Unless you’re winning, life will seem hideously unfair to you.<br>
 But be positive, luck is a pattern and the pendulum will swing back your way eventually.

 > *'Bad luck is normally bad planning.'*